Huang Kunming: Career

-In August 1999, he was sent to the city of Huzhou in neighbouring Zhejiang province to serve as mayor.
+In August 1999, he was sent to the city of Huzhou in neighboring Zhejiang province to serve as mayor.
 In February 2003, he became party secretary of Jiaxing, a prosperous city on China's east coast.
+During this time, Xi Jinping was the party secretary of Zhejiang; Huang is believed to have assisted Xi in preparing the "New Thought in Zhejiang" column, which was published in the Zhejiang Daily from 2003 to 2007.

+Huang enrolled in the e Tsinghua University School of Public Administration in 2005, gaining a doctoral degree in management in 2008 via part-time studies.
 By June 2007, Huang was named a member of the provincial Party Standing Committee and the head of the provincial party organization's Publicity Department.
 At around the same time, he earned a Masters of Public Administration from Tsinghua University.
-In January 2010, Huang was named party secretary of Hangzhou, one of about a dozen cities with "sub-provincial" status in China.
+In January 2010, Huang was named party secretary of Hangzhou, the provincial capital of Zhejiang province.